andrewpfunk/serverless-tutorial/README.md

 Reference: https://www.couchbase.com/blog/get-started-couchbase-capella

 - Create or sign in to your account on [couchbase.com](https://www.couchbase.com/)
-  - Choose Sign up with GitHub for easier integration

 When you first create an account you will be guided through a quick start to set up a cluster.
 Your experience may vary but you can always make changes later in cluster settings.
 Here are the important steps: